jonlpersson/ed-latimore/site/_posts/2021-10-05-why-you-keep-relapsing.md

 This leads me to my second secret.
 If you can master delayed gratification, you will be able to achieve anything.
 Want to learn the piano?
 You have to say no to playing video games or watching Netflix and instead put the hours into learning.

 Once I mastered delayed gratification, I was able to overcome my addictions.
 I started making progress but I was only able to do that after I stopped picking the low-hanging fruit and started reaching higher.
-I fought instant gratification to achieve long term satisfaction.
+I fought instant gratification to achieve long-term satisfaction.

 Unfortunately, the reality is very few master delayed gratification completely.
 The lure of instant gratification is a lifelong temptation.
 Fast food is everywhere and so is porn on the internet.
 You can go home and cook a proper meal or eat the donut now.
 You have to decide what you want in life.
 Live an average life or be extraordinary?
 The choice is yours.